splynx/docs/files/en/tickets/tickets.md

 The Splynx ticketing system has been designed to empower technicians and satisfy customers by means of integration and automation.
 We welcome you to your in-house support platform.

-To help understand both perspectives, let's separate our ticketing system into two sections or views, being an administrative perspective and a customer experience.
+To help understand both perspectives, let's separate our ticketing system into two sections or views, one being an administrative perspective and the other, a customer experience.

 **ADMINISTRATORS**